-INANCE COMMITTEE The Finance Committee monitors, and as appropriate makes recommendations to the Board on, the management of the Company's financial resources, strategies and plans for significant acquisitions and divestitures and their financial impact, and progress on pending and completed transactions.
-The Committee also reviews significant financing programs in support of business 13 Meetings: 4 objectives; policies with respect to investments and uses of cash; significant capital appropriations; dividend policies; share repurchase programs; risks and exposures related to capital structure, liquidity, financing, pension funding and investment performance; insurance programs; investment of pension assets and other significant transactions. n V. Faraci (Chair) is R. Chênevent ie S. Gorelick J. Kullman shall O. Larsen bid McGraw III té Villeneuve stine Todd Whitman PUBLIC ISSUES REVIEW COMMITTEE The Public Issues Review Committee reviews and monitors UTC's positions and responses to significant public policy issues, including: our policies and objectives with respect to safety an environment and the Company's compliance with related laws and regulations in the U.S. and other countries; plans and performance in further cancer of ensuring equal employment opportunit significant levisitive signes that may affect the Company and its operations; actions and policitives for further compositivity oplicies and points for controling.
+John V. Faraci (Chair) Louis R. Chênevert Jamie S. Gorelick Ellen J. Kullman Marshall O. Larsen Harold McGraw III André Villeneuve Christine Todd Whitman The Finance Committee monitors, and as appropriate makes recommendations to the Board on, the management of the Company's financial resources, strategies and plans for significant acquisitions and divestitures and their financial impact, and progress on pending and completed transactions.
+The Committee also reviews significant financing programs in support of business objectives; policies with respect to investments and uses of cash; significant capital appropriations; dividend policies; share repurchase programs; risks and exposures related to capital structure, liquidity, financing, pension funding and investment performance; insurance programs; investment of pension assets and other significant transactions.

+PUBLIC ISSUES REVIEW COMMITTEE

-2013 Meetings: 4 Christine Todd Whitman (Chair) Jean-Pierre Garnier Jamie S. Gorelick Ellen J. Kullman Marshall O. Larsen André Villeneuve environment and the Company's compliance with related laws and regulations in the U.S. and other countries; plans and performance in furtherance of ensuing equal employment opportunities; significant legislative and regulatory issues that may affect the Company and its operations; actions and objectives to further corporate social responsibility; policies and priorities for contributions to charitable; educational and diret tax-exempt organizations involved in the arts, civic and community affairs; education and health and human services; community relations programs; and our conduct of public policy and government relations activities, including the activities of UTC's political action committee.
-The Committee also reviews UTC's annual Corporate Responsibility Report and oversees risk management policies and practices with regard to social responsibility; reputation, safety and the environment.
+Christine Todd Whitman (Chair) Jean-Pierre Garnier Jamie S. Gorelick Ellen J. Kullman Marshall O. Larsen André Villeneuve The Public Issues Review Committee reviews and monitors UTC's positions and responses to significant public policy issues, including: our policies and objectives with respect to safety and the environment and the Company's compliance with related laws and regulations in the U.S. and other countries; plans and performance in furtherance of ensuring equal employment opportunities; significant legislative and regulatory issues that may affect the Company and its operations; actions and objectives to further corporate social responsibility; policies and priorities for contributions to charitable, educational and other tax-exempt organizations involved in the arts, civic and community affairs, education and health and human services; community relations programs; and our conduct of public policy and government relations activities, including the activities of UTC's political action committee.
+The Committee also reviews UTC's annual Corporate Responsibility Report and oversees risk management policies and practices with regard to social responsibility, reputation, safety and the environment.